ScriptChicken/CLI-Python-Visuals/README.md

  opt_bar, used as a sort of "loading" screen.
 This tool displays the 'title' text and then starts an accending array of a a specific character, such as a '.' or '/'

- opt_bar(title,length,char,speed=1,clr_scn=0)
-	     str^  int^   str^  float^     int^
+ opt_bar( title, length, char, speed=1, clr_scn=0)

-title  - string - required - Text to display before the accending characters length - - not required - the amount of characters you would like the opt_bar to accend to.
-Default - 10 char   - not required - the accending character (or characters) you want to be printed.
-Default - "." speed  - not required - the pause time inbetween each accending char.
-Default - 1 clr_scn - not required - tells the function to clear the screen before running or not.
+title  - Required - Text to display before the accending characters length  - the amount of characters you would like the opt_bar to accend to.
+Default - 10 char   - the accending character (or characters) you want to be printed.
+Default - "." speed  - the pause time inbetween each accending char.
+Default - 1 clr_scn - tells the function to clear the screen before running or not.
 Default - "0" - not

  Example #1 - opt_bar(title="Loading",length=15,char="/",speed=.5,clr_scn=1)